London Drum

 The next tower has a little exhibition about all the lions and tigers they used to have chained up by the drawbridge.
 Apparently the visitors used to come along and chuck in some cats and dogs to feed the beasts, just like we’d throw breadcrumbs to the ducks.
 That’s how they entertained themselves in those days.
 By the early 1800s the lions had become too much hassle so they shifted them into the newly built London Zoo.

-Crown Jewels in Waterloo Barracks
+See the Crown Jewels inside Waterloo Barracks

 After a couple more towers you’ll have walked right round the entire curtain wall and come out by the chopping block on Tower Green again, where you’ll see a huge queue outside Waterloo Barracks where they keep the Crown Jewels.
 And there’ll probably be another huge queue inside as well because it doesn’t end at the door – they send the queue looping through a series of interior rooms and every time you think you’re getting closer to the end it bends around another corner.
 But stick with it because the jewels are well-worth seeing.